TRON-Bioinformatics/EasyFuse/README.md

 **Overview all features/columns annotated by EasyFuse:**

 **FGID:** The FGID is an identifier composed of GeneName1_chr1:position1:strand1_GeneName2_chr2:position2:strand2
-**BPID:** The BPID (breakpoint ID) is an identifier composed of chr1:position1:strand1_chr2:position2:strand2 and is used as the main identifier trroughout the EasyFuse publication.
+**BPID:** The BPID (breakpoint ID) is an identifier composed of chr1:position1:strand1_chr2:position2:strand2 and is used as the main identifier throughout the EasyFuse publication.
 **context_sequence_id:** The context sequence id is a unique identifier (hash) calculated from context sequence (default: 400 upstream and 400 bp downstream from the breakpoint).
 **FTID:** The FTID is a unique identifier composed of GeneName1_chr1:position1:strand1_transcript1_GeneName2_chr2:position2:strand2_transcript2.
 All transcript combinations are considered.
 **Fusion_Gene:** Fusion Gene is a combination of GeneName1_GeneName2.